 Leah Meyer Austin retired in 2008 as senior vice president for research and programs at Lumina Foundation for Education, a national philanthropic enterprise located in Indianapolis.
-At Lumina, she was responsible for grantmaking, strategic planning and research to enable more people from all walks of life to attend and complete postsecondary education and training.
-As the designer of the Achieving the Dream initiative, she sought and obtained Lumina Foundation’s Board original investment in the program.
+At Lumina, Leah was responsible for grantmaking, strategic planning, and research to enable people from all walks of life to attend and complete postsecondary education and training.
+As the designer of the Achieving the Dream initiative, she secured the Lumina Foundation Board’s original investment in the program.

-Before joining Lumina’s executive team, Leah was employed by and retired from the W.K.
-Kellogg Foundation, an international philanthropic organization based in Battle Creek, Michigan.
-There she made grants and designed philanthropic initiatives to benefit young people, especially those who faced barriers to their intellectual, physical, social and psychological development.
-She founded a national educational program, Middle Start, which works with middle schools to improve young adolescents’ learning and achievement.
-She was also responsible for designing Able to Play, a movement to develop playgrounds for children of all abilities across Michigan and other states.
+Before joining Lumina’s executive team, Leah served with the W.K.
+Kellogg Foundation, an international philanthropic organization based in Battle Creek, Michigan, where she designed philanthropic initiatives to benefit young people facing barriers to their intellectual, physical, social and psychological development.
+She founded a national educational program, Middle Start, which works with middle schools to improve young adolescents’ learning and achievement, and originated Able to Play, a multi-state movement to develop playgrounds for children of all abilities.

-In recognition of her establishment of Achieving the Dream, a movement to help students succeed in community colleges, the American Association for Community Colleges honored her with the Harry S Truman Award for Distinguished Service.
-Lumina’s Board of Trustees also honored her with the Leah Meyer Austin Award, an annual recognition of an Achieving the Dream college for its progress in increasing student attainment.
+In recognition of her establishment of Achieving the Dream, the American Association for Community Colleges honored Leah with the Harry S. Truman Award for Distinguished Service.
+Lumina’s Board of Trustees honored her with the Leah Meyer Austin Award, an annual recognition of an ATD college for progress in increasing student attainment.